 - Click on ‘Disabled’.
 You will be prompted by Google Chrome for a browser restart.

 - Click ‘Relaunch now’ to activate restart.

 You will find that the message has disappeared.

-Also you can add trusted site to your chrome browser that will save you from these malicious attack.
+Also, you can add trusted sites to your chrome browser that will save you from these malicious attacks.

 The alternate methods to remove the Policy issue

 - Download the Chrome Policy Remover

 - Run it as Administrator

 - Allow the process to run through by clicking ‘Yes’ at the confirmation prompt.